-- An immediate head count would be carried out in order to ensure that all the other children were present - An adult would search the immediate vicinity - Ascertain if and how the child may have left the area - Immediately inform the Head of the Junior School and the DSL by mobile phone - Contact the venue manager and arrange a search (where relevant) - The remaining children would be taken back to school as soon as reasonably practicable - Ask the Head of Junior School to ring the child's parents as soon as reasonably practicable to explain what has happened, and what steps have been set in motion.
-Ask them to come to [the venue/ the School] at once - Immediately contact the Police - Continue to search in the surrounding areas of the visit venue. - The DSL would inform the Hertfordshire Safeguarding Children Partnership and the School's LADO without delay - The School would cooperate fully with any Police investigation and any safeguarding investigation by the local authority - Inform the Chair of Governors without delay - The School's insurers would be informed as soon as reasonably practicable If the child is injured and is taken directly from the scene of the accident to hospital for treatment a report would be made under RIDDOR to the Health & Safety Executive (HSE) as soon as reasonably practicable and no later than 15 days of the accident.
+- An immediate head-count would be carried out in order to ensure that all the other children were present - An adult would search the immediate vicinity - Ascertain if and how the child may have left the area - Immediately inform the Head of the Junior School and the DSL by mobile phone Contact the venue manager and arrange a search (where relevant) The police would be contacted if the child is not found within 10 minutes of them being missing.

+- The trip leader will focus on the supervision of the remaining children.
+The staff will follow guidance from the Police and venue - Immediately contact the Police - Continue to search in the surrounding areas of the visit venue. - The School would cooperate fully with any Police investigation and any safeguarding investigation by the local authority - Inform the Chair of Governors without delay - The School's insurers would be informed as soon as reasonably practicable If the child is injured and is taken directly from the scene of the accident to hospital for treatment a report would be made under RIDDOR to the Health & Safety Executive (HSE) as soon as reasonably practicable and no later than 15 days of the accident.